TissueImageAnalytics/tiatoolbox/docs/pretrained.rst

 Tissue Masking
 --------------------

-The following models are trained using internal data of TIACentre.
+The following models are trained using internal data of TIA Centre.
 They share the same input output configuration defined below:

 .. collapse:: Input Output Configuration Details